sgamlath/sgamlath.github.io/quotes.md

 * Frankly, I don't think you could have driven a needle up my sphincter using a sledgehammer.
 *-Col. Barry Horne, F-117 pilot, on first mission over Baghdad*

+* The key to performance is elegance, not battalions of special cases.
+*-McIlroy and Bentley*